HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 A dialog element was first shipped in Chrome 37 in August 2014.
 Introducing a dialog requires introducing and defining a number of supporting concepts like "top-layer" and "inertness."
 It also requires answering many new accessibility and UX questions.

 A number of things caused work on dialogs to stall for a long time, but over the years it's picked back up.
 It landed in Firefox Nightly 53 behind a flag in April 2017.
 Since then, a lot of work has gone into answering all of those questions.
 Final details were sorted out and work was prioritized as part of Interop 2022 to ensure good interoperability to start with.
 We identified 88 Tests.
-It was shipped by default in stable browsers in _both _[Firefox 98](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/98) and <a hreflang="en" href="https://developer.apple.com/documentation/safari-release-notes/safari-15_4-release-notes">Safari 15.4</a> in March 2022, with all browsers scoring ~93% or better.
+It was shipped by default in stable browsers in both [Firefox 98](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/98) and <a hreflang="en" href="https://developer.apple.com/documentation/safari-release-notes/safari-15_4-release-notes">Safari 15.4</a> in March 2022, with all browsers scoring ~93% or better.

 {{ figure_markup(
   image="dialog-element-wpt-dashboard.png",
-  caption="Dialog element WPT dashboard.", description="TODO.",
-  width=720,
-  height=685
+  caption='Dialog element WPT dashboard.<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-dialog&stable">Web Platform Tests</a>)',
+  description="A chart showing the interoperability scores for dialog over the past year.
+Firefox and Safari began at about 80%, with Chrome a little higher on 87%.
+All have made steady improvements with Chrome/Edge ending on 99.4%, Safari on 97.5% and Firefox on 92.8%.", width=720, height=685
   )
 }}

 It's hard to predict how many of the pages the archive crawls will require a `<dialog>`, but tracking its growth will be informative and interesting.
 Last year, only one shipping browser supported `<dialog>`, and it appeared on ~0.101% of pages in the mobile data set.
-At the time of the crawl we used for this chapter, it had been shipping universally for about 5 months.
-In 2022 we found it appearing in ~0.132%.
-Still small numbers, but that's ~130.7% of what it was this time last year.
+At the time of the crawl we used for this chapter, it had been shipping universally for about 5 months and <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1grkd2_1xSV3jvNK6ucRQ0OL1HmGTsScHuwA8GZuRLHU/edit#gid=2057119066">we found it appearing in ~0.148%</a>.
+Still small numbers, but that's ~146% of what it was this time last year.
 We will continue to track this metric next year.
 In the meantime, if you have a need for a `<dialog>` there's good news: It's now universally available for use!

 #### CSS containment

 CSS containment introduces a concept for isolating a subtree of the page from the rest of the page in terms of how CSS should process and render it.
-It was introduced as a primitive which could be used to improve performance, and to open the door for figuring out Container Queries.
+It was introduced as a primitive which could be used to improve performance, and to open the door for figuring out [Container Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Container_Queries).

 {{ figure_markup(
   image="containment-wpt-dashboard.png",
-  caption="Containment WPT dashboard.",
-  description="TODO.",
-  width=709,
-  height=675
+  caption='Containment WPT dashboard.<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-contain&stable">Web Platform Tests</a>)',
+  description="A chart showing the interoperability scores for containment over the past year.
+Safari started quite low at about 30% but shot up to 88% early on and steadily increased to 99%.
+Chrome/Edge and Firefox all started much higher (84% and 95% respectively) but have also improved to 99%", width=709, height=675
   )